Young Artist Awards

 Dick Bush earned his PhD in Metallurgical and Materials Science Engineering at Stanford University.
 In 1973, he established Madroña Vineyards.
 Dick was passionate about the arts in all forms and was a longtime supporter of the arts in El Dorado County.

 Joey Cattone was a bright light in the world of visual art in El Dorado County.
 A prolific self-taught artist, Joey worked in many artistic mediums and her work is held in private and public collections.
 Joey was a dedicated community supporter of the arts.

 Lanny Langston earned his degree in Drama at University California, Santa Barbara.
 He co-founded Imagination Theater, where he was a mentor and helped foster a love of theater in others.
 He acted in and directed many productions throughout his life.
 He was described as a Renaissance Man.

 Jane Van Camp earned her bachelor of arts and teaching credential at the University of California, Davis.
 A profound lover of the arts, Jane also had an entrepreneurial spirit.
-She leaves behind poems, sketches, art photos, paintings, nature films and writing awards.
+Her award-winning body of work includes poems, sketches, photographs, paintings, and nature films.

 - Must be high school junior or senior